minecraft-linux/minecraft-linux.github.io/troubleshooting.rst

 You should make sure to install the proper 32-bit graphic drivers for your hardware.

 - For integrated graphics and most AMD GPUs (and maybe Nvidia on nouveau) - :code:`sudo apt-get install libegl1-mesa:i386 libegl1-mesa-drivers:i386`
+- For some Nvidia cards (eg. GeForce series), assuming proprietary driver is already installed, install the associated libnvidia-gl-xxx package (where xxx = driver version for your hardware).
+For example, if the nvidia-driver-390 metapackage is installed, then :code:`sudo apt-get install libnvidia-gl-390` .

 You may need to reinstall the proprietary drivers if you had installed them manually before.